1998 Indy Racing League: Confirmed entries

-Season summary

 Schedule

-All races running on Oval/Speedway.
+All races were run on oval speedways.

 The eight races that were held in calendar year 1997 returned in 1998, with the addition of three new races.
 As part of their effort to venture in traditional stock-car markets, the IRL held the second Indy-car race ever, the first since 1969, at Dover International Speedway, and also competed at the reconfigured Atlanta Motor Speedway, which had been raced eight times by Indy-cars in its former shape between 1965 and 1983.
 A second race at Texas Motor Speedway in the fall completed the calendar.